olmesm/ohmybuck/content/blog/2022-04-01-10-28-asdf-nodejs-binaries-m1/index.md

 ## Build from Source

-Takes around 10mins but more reliable.
-Should also give better performance as there is no emulation occuring via rosetta.
+This takes around 10mins but should be more reliable.
+As there is no emulation occurring via rosetta, it should be more performant.

 ```sh
 #!/usr/bin/env zsh